Co-Owner / Coach / The Squirrel

 I found an interest in training after significant weight gain in my early 20’s (from 175lbs to 265lbs) and began the typical misdirected path of traditional training; Running for cardio, “back and bi’s, chest and tri’s, legs (oh wait…I NEVER did legs) and shoulders.”
 I did see some improvement and got my weight back down to the 200lb to 225lb (depending on the month) but never had complete control, and was never satisfied with my results.

 It wasn’t until I picked up a project as Superintendent on a jobsite erecting windmills that the tides changed forever.
 Most days, I would to climb up the Turbines with about 50lbs of dead weight that included tools, lunch and water in tow under me and would repeat that climb between 2 to 4 times daily.
 Each climb would take between 7 to 10 minutes depending on how many breaks you had to take.
 I found it compulsory to minimize the breaks by maximizing climbing efficiency as much as possible and I told my crews “yeah, I’m sweating in my boots every time I climb, but it’s just a 7-minute climb, it won’t change my body’’.
 Within the first two months of the project, my abs had abs…and OOPS!!
 I was performing full body, functional movements executed at high intensity… AKA: CrossFit

 Before leaving that gym, I bought about 400lbs of their used bumper plates and found a cheap bar, those things would be packed into my truck before luggage for the next few years.
-I would choose hotels by the quality of their pavement and walking into new CrossFit affiliate gyms around the country and developing a better understanding of nutrition became my only hobbies.
-Within that first year, the mystery that surrounded managing my body fat was now becoming a piece of cake.
+I would choose hotels by the quality of their pavement and visiting CrossFit affiliate gyms around the country became my only hobby.
+Thanks for reading.